National Theatre Live, from The Harold Pinter Theatre. 18th May 2017.

 ⭐️⭐️⭐️⭐️⭐️

 Imelda Staunton’s performance in Who’s Afraid of Virginia Woolf? is a thing of brilliance.
-All four members of the cast give brilliant performances but none more so than Staunton – this is the kind of production which makes you wonder why we stop at five stars…
+This the kind of production which makes you wonder why we stop at five stars…

-Who’s Afraid of Virginia Woolf? is a superb play brought to life by a thoroughly brilliant cast and realised by insightful, explosive direction from James Macdonald.
+Who’s Afraid of Virginia Woolf? is a superb play brought to life by a thoroughly brilliant cast and realised by insightful direction from James Macdonald.
 It simmers, sizzles and it spits; it dies down to embers yet it is never far from powerful flames.
-A must see.
+All hail the Albee’s brilliance!
+A must-see.

 I really enjoyed reading this review as it mirrored my thoughts after seeing the production.
 I thought the cast worked so well together and I just couldn’t take my eyes off Martha for a second.
 Imelda Staunton ‘was’ Martha.